Virtual seems to be the buzzword for 2020, doesn’t it? Or pivot! And much like most events-based businesses, I ‘pivoted’ in 2020.

 “I enjoyed the sensory activation the most, especially hearing and sight.
 I loved how afterwards I felt so at home in the woods”.

 Those in their own gardens were able to fully close their eyes as they felt safe in doing so.
-Joining from your garden is beneficial in a number of ways with safety and convenience right there at the top.
+Joining from your garden is beneficial in several ways with safety and convenience right there at the top.
 I will be guiding the experience from my own garden at some point to see whether that’s also an option for me.

 Reflections shared in our virtual sharing circles included connecting with feelings of childlike curiosity, deep gratitude, and sadness for the damage being done to the natural world.
 I was surprised at the depth of experience despite being on zoom.

 “I enjoyed virtual Forest Bathing just as much as the in-person experience.
-It had the benefit of the group session (a time commitment, being led by an experienced guide, coming together to share our thoughts at intervals etc), but also the ability to shut off our cameras and microphones during the invitations meant I could follow my own instincts and not be distracted by what others were doing.
-It also meant I could choose a location conveniently close to home”
+It had the benefit of the group session (a time commitment, being led by an experienced guide, coming together to share our thoughts at intervals etc), but also the ability to shut off our cameras and microphones during the invitations meant I could follow my own instincts and not be distracted by what others were doing.”

 Was it a fluke?